Get Your First Metrics in ReSim

 What you're building

-The external-batches-example repo contains a minimal Python script that:
+The resim-sdk-example repo contains a minimal Python script that:

 - Creates a batch in your ReSim project